Michael J. Mayassi IV

 CLAS 2014, Biochemistry & Women, Gender and Sexuality

 There is so much to love about UVA but my favorite moments were my favorite moments because of the people.
 I served in several executive boards at UVA.
 I had the best experiences when I served as social chair for my sorority and HooCrew.
-I am now serving on our board because I love meeting and engaging with alumni who share my love for the ‘Hoos.
+I am now serving on our board because I love meeting and engaging with alumni who share my love for the ‘Hoos and books.
 I hope to be involved in fostering relationships amongst alumni through our events.
 Wahoowa!

 CLAS 2014, Biochemistry